josedvq/covfee/README.md

 ### Getting started

 #### 1. Decribe your HITs
 The easiest way to get started with covfee is to create a JSON file containing timelines or HITs.
-Each HIT is a series of tasks that are assigned to a single subject.
+Each HIT is a set of tasks that are assigned to a single subject.
 Examples of tasks are:

 - Picking a single label for a video
 - Picking multiple labels for a video